The 9 Best Upper Body Exercises For Baseball Players

 I recommend these movements in the early off-season, fall ball, winter, and in-season training regimen.
 How heavy, how often, and what exercises you are using are determined by the game schedule and your training readiness.

-In this article, I will be going over the 7 best upper body exercises for baseball players to help you stay healthy, hit farther, and throw harder!
+In this article, I will be going over the 7 best chest, back and shoulder exercises to include in your baseball workouts to help you stay healthy, improve hitting power, and throw harder!

 Upper Body Exercises For Baseball

-The Weighted Push-Up is one of the best movements a baseball player can master.
+The Weighted Push-Up is one of the best movements baseball athletes can master.
 I love the weighted push-up for baseball players because it is a horizontal push, that can be overloaded, and is very shoulder-friendly.

 Load this movement with bumper or iron plates along the midback (Chains work well too if you have some).
 Because the scapula is free to move, you will find the weighted push-up to be very shoulder-friendly.
 Remember to go slow in your progression.

 A strong posterior chain is essential for shoulder joint health and upper body strength.
 The weighted pull-up trains this posterior chain (Lats, upper back, rear delt, rotator cuff) to be strong and resilient.

 Another added benefit of the pull-up is core and lower back stabilization.
 A full range of motion in your pull-ups is critical for success here.
 I like to progress players into weighted pull-ups.
 We initially will start with an eccentric phase, followed by an isometric, and finally a concentric one.
 As lifters advance, weight can be added with a weight belt.